Ultra crisp image

 dusts anything with cotton swabs "

 Despite not having weather sealing this Leica is built like a bunker made of aluminium and magnesium.
 In the hands, it possesses a heft which spells quality.
 Like every M, the Q is a tactile machine where dials click in a manner of bolt-rifle action.
 Photographing with a Q is unlike an M10 rangefinder which can be steep in terms of learning curve, overwhelming even.
 As for Sony's 35mm cameras, one can only love it as much as love can be given to the company's television.

 " Call it an expensive camera

 or a Leica for all "

 At first, the images churned by the Q look bland but don’t for a second discount it as a bad Leica.
 Details churned by the Maestro II processor straight off a JPEG is remarkably sharp.
 Skin tones are accurate at the same time, colour rendition stays true to the eye even under low light conditions.
 If they are not up to liking, DNG option can always be checked alongside providing yet another magnitude of detail.

-Dismissing the Q as a chav's accessory without weighing in what it actually can offers is a thing of tunnel vision.
+Dismissing the Q as a chav's accessory without weighing in what it actually can offer is a thing of tunnel vision.
 Criticising it as a Leica for those who cannot rely on their fingers to focus is more appropriate.
 Should you wish to override, the Q's manual focus delivers a wonderful experience making this a tool not for fools.